 As the Company is part of a larger group it participates in the group's centralised treasury arrangements and so shares banking arrangements with it parents and fellow subsidiaries.
-The Company is in a net current liabilities position of £162m, but is not expected to settle the intercompany amounts due to parent and group undertakings until the Company has sufficient liquidity to do so and the Company has received confirmation from the other group companies these amounts are due to confirming this position.
-Additionally, the Company is expected to be in a position to obtain finance via intercompany loans to continue to operate for at least twelve months from when the financial statements are authorised for issue and the Company has received a letter of support from Babcock International Group Plc confirming this position.
-In completing this analysis, the Directors have considered the ability of Babcock International Group Plc to provide such finance.
+The Company is in a net current liabilities position of £141m, but is not expected to settle the intercompany amounts due to parent and group undertakings until the Company has sufficient liquidity to do so and the Company has received confirmation from the respective other group companies confirming this position.
+Additionally, the Company is expected to be in a position to obtain finance via intercompany loans to continue to operate for at least twelve months from when the financial statements are authorised for issue and the Company has received a letter of support from Babcock Marine Holdings (UK) Limited confirming this position.
+In completing this analysis, the Directors have considered the ability of Babcock Marine Holdings (UK) Limited to provide such finance.

-Directors' report for the year ended 31 March 2022 (continued)
+Directors' report for the year ended 31 March 2023 (continued)